OrdieProject/book/source/03-build-overview.rst

 Now that all of the tools are installed, we can start working on the the actual process flow.
 The overall flow is described in `The OpenLane Overview <https://github.com/The-OpenROAD-Project/OpenLane/blob/master/docs/source/flow_overview.md#openlane-architecture>`_ and describes the typical design sequence.
 Many of these steps are automated, though various steps may require additional inputs other than the outputs of their immediate predecessors.

+Most tools are configured by adjusting environment variables, or by setting them in a `config.tcl` or `config.json` file.
+These tools also communicate by passing environment variables to child processes, and almost never pass project-specific settings on the command line.

 Synthesis
 ---------